 Please do not email Friends of the Osprey for emergencies.
-We may not respond in time, use the telephone contact details above.
+We do not have the resources to help, use the telephone contact details above.

-Below is a slideshow of two rescues that the Friends have done in the last couple of years.
+Below is a slideshow of two rescues that were done in the past.

 Please use the control buttons to pause or forward the slides faster or slower.